mandi1120/missouri_birth_analysis/README.md

 - Created: 4/25/23

 ## Overview:
-- This project is an analysis of birth data for the state of Missouri over the past decade.
+- This project is an analysis of birth data for the state of Missouri over the past decade using python.
 As I often work with birth data professionally, I thought this would be a fitting example to add to my portfolio.
 - Outlined below are the steps I took from setting up the data for analysis through the final summary of key findings.
     - Data Preparation
     - Exploratory Data Analysis